To use WordPress and Kalium we recommend your host supports:

-To use Kalium, you must be running WordPress 4.7 or higher, PHP 5.6 or greater, and MySQL 5 or greater on your server.
-We have tested it on Linux, Mac and Windows.
+We have tested it on Windows, Mac, and Linux.
 Below is a list of items you should ensure your host can comply with.

 - Check to ensure that your web host has the minimum requirements to run WordPress and themes.

-- You can download the latest release of WordPress from official WordPress website
+- If necessary, you can download the latest release of WordPress from the official WordPress website.

 Also consider upgrading your PHP version to the latest version, the newer the better.